Variable-length integer: Applications and history

-Base-128 compression is known by many names – VB (Variable Byte), VByte, Varint, VInt, EncInt etc.
+Various names exist for formats encoding variable-length integers, such as Varint, VInt, VB (Variable Byte), VByte, EncInt, etc.

-A variable-length quantity (VLQ) was defined for use in the standard MIDI file format to save additional space for a resource-constrained system, and is also used in the later Extensible Music Format (XMF).
+A variable-length quantity (VLQ) was defined for use in the standard MIDI file format, version 1.0 of which was published in 1983.
+It is also used in the later Extensible Music Format (XMF), first published in 2001.

-Base-128 is also used in ASN.1 BER encoding to encode tag numbers and object identifiers.
-It is also used in the WAP environment, where it is called variable length unsigned integer or uintvar.
-The DWARF debugging format defines a variant called LEB128 (or ULEB128 for unsigned numbers), where the least significant group of 7 bits is encoded in the first byte, and the most significant bits are in the last byte (so effectively it is the little-endian analog of a VLQ).
+Base-128 is also used in the basic encoding rules of Abstract Syntax Notation One (ASN.1) to encode tag numbers and object identifiers (first published in 1984).
+It is also used in the (now-obsolete) WAP environment introduced in 1999, where it is called variable length unsigned integer or uintvar.
+RFC 6256, issued in May 2011, defines the same format and refers to it as a self-delimiting numeric value (SDNV) for use in delay-tolerant networking protocols.
+The DWARF debugging format defines a variant called LEB128 (or ULEB128 for unsigned numbers), where the least significant group of 7 bits is encoded in the first byte, and the most significant bits are in the last byte (so it is effectively the little-endian analog of a VLQ).
 Google Protocol Buffers use a similar format to have compact representation of integer values, as does Oracle Portable Object Format (POF) and the Microsoft .NET Framework "7-bit encoded int" in the BinaryReader and BinaryWriter classes.

 It is also used extensively in web browsers for source mapping – which contain a lot of integer line and column number mappings – to keep the size of the map to a minimum.

 Variable-width integers in LLVM use a similar principle.
 The encoding chunks are little-endian and need not be 8 bits in size.
 The LLVM documentation describes a field that uses 4-bit chunk, with each chunk consisting of 1 bit continuation and 3 bits payload.